 This small waterfall is actually mis-marked on Google Maps.
 It’s really located at the end of Bad Creek.

 We found it after following a bunch of boats and kayakers into the back of this small cove.
 The waterfall itself is small and obscured by overgrowth, but you can get out and swim up closer to it.
 This will give you a much better view.

 Kayakers and paddle boarders will be able to head right up to the base of the falls and will definitely have the best view.
 And there were a lot of kayakers around when we visited.
 I think this may be the closest waterfall to the ramps at Devils Fork State Park.

 Foothills Hiking Bridge

-Located in the far north eastern part of the lake, you can actually head up the Horsepasture River and get a glimpse of a bridge along the Foothills Hiking trail.
+Located in the far northern part of the lake, you can actually head up the Toxaway River and get a glimpse of a bridge along the Foothills Hiking trail.
 This part of the lake is actually in North Carolina.

 The Foothills Hiking trail is a long (77 miles) trail that weaves through North and South Carolina.
 It’s popular with day hikers and backpackers alike.

-The bridge itself is pretty cool suspension like bridge.
-It hangs over the final rapids of the Horsepasture River before it tumbles into the lake.
+The bridge itself is a pretty cool suspension like bridge.
+It hangs over the final rapids of the Toxaway River before it tumbles into the lake.

 There is also a smaller hiking bridge over the Horsepasture River in the north eastern part of the lake.